 The implementation of pollution prevention opportunities, recycling programs, and conservation initiatives has reduced both waste volumes and management costs.
-In 2018, these efforts resulted in nearly \$3.8 million in cost avoidance or savings and approximately 3.2 million pounds of materials being reduced, recycled, or reused annually.
+In 2020, these efforts resulted in nearly \$1.7 million in cost avoidance or savings and approximately 0.9 million pounds of materials being reduced, recycled, or reused annually.
+Reduced revenue and volume of recyclables compared to previous years are a direct impact of limited operational status caused by the COVID-19 pandemic.

-The Laboratory has an active and successful solid waste recycling program, which involves all employees.
-In 2018, BNL collected approximately 559 tons of scrap metal for recycling.
-Cardboard, office paper, bottles and cans, construction debris, motor oil, lead, automotive batteries, electronic scrap, fluorescent light bulbs, and drill press/machining coolant were also recycled.
-Table 2-2 shows the total number of tons (or units) of the materials recycled.
-The baseline recycling rate goal for federal facilities is 50 percent; since 2000, BNL's annual average recycling rate has consistently ranged above this baseline.
-The 2018 annual recycling rate was 69 percent.
+However, even with the challenges of the past year, the Laboratory's active and successful solid waste recycling program continued to function.
+In 2020, BNL collected approximately 234 tons of scrap metal for recycling.
+Cardboard, office paper, bottles and cans, construction debris, motor oil, lead, automotive batteries, electronic scrap, fluorescent light bulbs, and drill press/ machining coolant were also recycled.
+Table 2-2 shows the total number of tons of the materials recycled.
+The baseline recycling rate goal for federal facilities is 50 percent.
+BNL's annual average recycling rate consistently outperforms the baseline.
+The 2020 annual recycling rate was 63 percent.
+Last year, BNL reported a recycling rate of 55 percent that was modified to 68 percent along with a revision to the recycling rate reported back in 2016 (from 74 percent to 67 percent) based on errors in the calculation.

-In 2018, BNL's sustainability program was honored by receiving the Green Electronics Council's Electronic Product Environmental Assessment Tool (EPEAT) Award for purchasing EPEAT-registered electronic products which meet strict environmental criteria that address the full product lifecycle, from energy conservation to toxic materials to product longevity and end-of-life management.
+In 2020, BNL's sustainability program was honored by receiving the Green Electronics Council's Electronic Product Environmental Assessment Tool (EPEAT) Award for purchasing EPEAT-registered electronic products which meet strict environmental criteria that address the full product lifecycle, from energy conservation to toxic materials to product longevity and end-of-life management.
+BNL also